-As of March 31, 2012, the Company had debt and equity investments in 25 portfolio companies with an aggregate fair value of \$217,041,598 and a weighted average effective yield on its debt investments of 15.5%.
-At March 31, 2012, the Company held equity ownership in 88.0% of its portfolio companies and the average fully diluted equity ownership in those portfolio companies was 8.8%.
-As of December 31, 2011, the Company had debt and equity investments in 23 portfolio companies with an aggregate fair value of \$204,745,372 and a weighted average effective yield on its debt investments of 15.3%.
-At December 31, 2011, the Company held equity ownership in 91.3% of its portfolio companies and the average fully diluted equity ownership in 91.3% of its portfolio companies and the average fully diluted equity ownership in 91.3% of its portfolio companies and the average fully diluted equity ownership in those portfolio companies was 9.0%.
-The weighted average yields were computed using the effective interest rates for all debt investments at cost as of March 31, 2012 and December 31, 2011, including accretion of original issue discount but excluding any debt investments on non-accrual status.
+As of March 31, 2013, the Company had debt and equity investments in 32 portfolio companies with an aggregate fair value of \$294,203 and a weighted average effective yield on its debt investments of 15.2%.
+At March 31, 2013, the Company held equity ownership in 90.6% of its portfolio companies and the average fully diluted equity ownership in those portfolio companies was 8.8%.
+As of December 31, 2012, the Company had debt and equity investments in 30 portfolio companies with an aggregate fair value of \$274,249 and a weighted average effective yield on its debt investments of 15.3%.
+At December 31, 2012, the Company held equity ownership in 93.3% of its portfolio companies and the average fully diluted equity ownership in those portfolio companies was 8.4%.
+The weighted average yields were computed using the effective interest rates for all debt investments at cost as of March 31, 2013 and December 31, 2012, including accretion of original issue discount but excluding any debt investments on non-accrual status.

-Purchases of debt and equity investments for the three months ended March 31, 2012 and 2011 totaled \$16,944,500 and \$256,484, respectively.
-Repayments of portfolio investments for the three months ended March 31, 2012 and 2011 totaled \$5,787,594 and \$250,000, respectively.
+Purchases of debt and equity investments for the three months ended March 31, 2013 and 2012 totaled \$22,022 and \$16,945, respectively.
+Repayments, including a dividend classified as return of capital, of portfolio investments for the three months ended March 31, 2013 and 2012 totaled \$3,208 and \$5,788, respectively.